quipucords/quipucords/docs/source/install_scripted.rst

 **Transfer Packages**

-After the required packages have been collected, they will need to be transfered to the machine without internet connectivity.
+After the required packages have been collected, they will need to be transferred to the machine without internet connectivity.

 1. Change to the installer directory by entering following command::